treeverse/lakeFS/design/open/pull-request.md

 Merge PR will perform a merge operation and merge the PR as merged.
 If a conflict or an error occurs while merging, it will be returned as a response to the request.
 When a repository is deleted, all pull-requests will be deleted with it.

+Actions - no change in current support with pre/post merge.
+These actions will be triggered when the PR is merged.
+A new event called 'pull-request' will be triggered when is created (or by request).
+These action will be triggered if no conflict found on an internal commit that will be visible to the action in order to verify the PR data.

 ### Other features to consider

 - PR auto-update with latest branch commits.
 PR will include the base commit and all the changes until the latest commit on branch.
 - Multiple reviews with text from each reviewer.
 Can be even per level of commit the current PR addresses.
 - New hook can be trigger when PR is updated.
 Action triggered by PR will be considered as reviewers and the status is approved/rejects based on a successful run.
+- Do we need to support merge dry run to enable UI indication for conflicts?
+- Does a PR represent the merge itself or the request?
+If we have a pending request to merge a commit or a branch, any future request to merge this PR should point to the same PR?
+Can we have multiple PRs requesting the same merge open in parallel?
+Any request to merge the same branch should point to the current open PR or the same old one and open it?
+The PR identifier is the source commit + branch + target branch?